-After the supervisor has initiated the online application they will invite the student to contribute to the application via the AMS.
+Supervisors, not students, must initiate the online application by clicking the “Start form” icon, after which they should invite the student to contribute to the application via the AMS.

 Applications are each reviewed by at least two experts.
 Please note that the reviewers’ scientific and medical expertise may lie in a different specialism to that of the proposed research, which should be taken in to consideration when completing the proposal: it is important to make the application understandable to scientifically literate but non-specialist reviewers.

 Applications are assessed on the experience the proposed Vacation Scholarship will provide for the student, taking in to consideration the laboratory experience for the student, the opportunity for the student’s personal development as well as the quality of the science.